7 Food Restriction Examples

 If you are restricting sugar, you are probably doing one or more of the following:

-• Avoiding foods with added sugars
+• I never eat foods with added sugar

 Food Restriction Vs. Food Allergies